-Given the relatively small number of sociology majors and minors, most sociology classes are providing service to the Human Services major and other University curriculum requirements, including the CAS Social Sciences requirement, US Studies, Global Studies, and Gender Studies.
+Given the relatively small number of sociology majors and minors, most sociology classes are providing service to the Human Services major and other University curriculum requirements, including US Studies, Global Studies, and Gender Studies.
+A relatively large number of students enrolled this year in SO250, Approaches to Sociological Theory, required for majors and minors, suggests that an increase in majors or minors may be developing.

-The following table shows the classes taught in Sociology during the 2006-2007 Academic Year.
+The following table shows the classes taught in Sociology during the 2010-2011 Academic Year.
 Not included in this list are the Human Services classes taught by the Social Workers or the Statistics or Social Psychology classes taught by a Psychologist.